A scales

 Choose from the categories below for fingerboard diagrams and supplementary information.

 Minor - One of the most common scales, containing seven notes.
-The A Minor scale are connected to the key of A Minor, they contain the same notes.
+The A Minor scale is connected to the key of A Minor, they contain the same notes.
 A Minor is sometimes written as Am in shortened form.
 Sometimes written as Natural Minor to distinguish it from other Minor scale categories.

 Melodic Minor - This minor scale differs from the Natural Minor by containing one instead of three flattened notes.